Color Combinations In The Garden

 Choosing a pale yellow with lavender creates a classic and subdued look in the garden.

-I like to add whites in here and there because I think white adds a certain sophistication to my garden.
-Like the little black dress at a party, it’s always appropriate.
+I like to add whites here and there because I think they add a certain sophistication to my garden.
+Like the little black dress at a party, it’s always a great choice.

-Of course various shades of green leaves are your backdrop.
-You just have to fill in the gaps to break it up.
+Of course, various shades of green leaves are your backdrop.
+You have to fill in the gaps to break it up.

-Think of how your choice of colors will look against the green as you plan your garden.
+Consider how your choice of colors will complement the shades of green as you plan your garden.

-This year I wanted to do something a little bit different, so I added shades of blue into the mix.
-Blue isn’t far from in color range from purple, so I think they compliment one another.
+This year, I wanted to do something a little bit different, so I added shades of blue into the mix.
+Blue isn’t far from the color range of purple, so I think they complement one another.

-I’ve been using purples and yellows the last few years.
-Before that my patio garden was a wild array of colors.
+I’ve been using purples and yellows for the last few years.
+Before that, my patio garden was a wild array of colors.

 Yellow in the garden brings a vibrancy to your space.
-It is like a sun peeking out of the clouds.
+It’s like the sun peeking out from behind the clouds.
 It brings a certain whimsy to your garden.

 I don’t have the blue fountain set up yet because I’m waiting for a package to arrive to help me corral the cord up the wall.

-It is a good mixture of colors I think.
+I think what I’ve planted is a good mixture of colors.
 Soothing and almost hypnotic.

-What colors do you put in your garden, and why do you think you use those particular colors?
+What colors do you put in your garden, and why do you choose those particular colors?

 It brings to mind cheerful and joyful feelings.
 I would love to add blue flowers, it seems like a nice combination.